Hodge’s salary: It pays to be president

-Sophomore Grace Remington said she would guess that the average university president probably makes a couple hundred thousand dollars, but according to findings from the Chronicle of Higher Education in 2011, the average salary for presidents of public universities was nearly twice as much as she estimated, at $383,800, and that of private universities only slightly higher at $386,000.
+Sophomore Grace Remington said she would guess that the average university president probably makes a couple hundred thousand dollars, but according to findings from the Chronicle of Higher Education in 2011, the average salary for presidents of public universities was nearly twice as much as she estimated at $383,800, and that of private universities only slightly higher at $386,000.

 However, some of the nation’s highest-paid university presidents have far exceeded that number.
 Judging by base salary alone, Ohio State University’s E. Gordon Gee was last year’s (2011-12) highest-paid public university president in the country, at $830,439, according to an article by ABC News.
 Bonuses, or “compensation pay,” included, his salary totaled to more than $2 million dollars.
-In 2007, he was also the first public-college president to have a salary exceeding $1 million.
+In 2007, he was also the first public-university president to have a salary exceeding $1 million.

 There are now four public university presidents and at least 36 private university presidents whose salaries exceed $1 million, according to Chronicle’s study in 2009.